infinitylogesh/Wizcoder_benchmark/README.md

 Repo to benchmark inference optimizations for WizardCoder / Starcoder model.

-Note: All benchmarks reported are run in A100 40GB instance and with `WizardLM/WizardCoder-15B-V1.0`.
+Note: All results reported were ran in A100 40GB instance and with `WizardLM/WizardCoder-15B-V1.0`.

 ## Installation steps: